elekram/tiny-logger/README.md

 # Tiny Logger 🌱
-## A simple, no fuss and slightly opionionated logger for Deno.
+## A simple, no fuss and slightly opinionated logger for Deno.
 Logs to console and also writes log entries to either a Csv file or Txt file with Json objects.
 - CSV file (.csv)
 - JSON Objects (.txt)